NeoGranular/lanyon/_posts/2016-07-19-martial-god-chapter-01-20.md

 He Yiming had heard some things about Xu family.
 They also had a lord father comparable to He Wude.
 With the two tenth level masters, both the sides maintained an equilibrium in terms of their martial strength's peak.

-Xu family's second generaton had four members, though not a single had attained the ninth level.
+Xu family's second generaton had four members, though none of these had attained the ninth level.
 All of them were strong individuals at the eighth level.
 In Tai Cang county, a small region, such strength couldn't be belittled.

 As expected, the man's vision was once again fixed on He Yiming, and his eyes seemed slightly suspicious.